maidsafe/safe_network/README.md

   server, used to claim genesis and request tokens from the network.
 - [Node RPC](https://github.com/maidsafe/safe_network/blob/main/sn_node_rpc_client/README.md) The
   RPC server used by the nodes to expose API calls to the outside world.

-#### Releases

-` ./resources/scripts/bump_version.sh` will bump the version of the crates in the `Cargo.toml` files.
-And generate a `chore(release):` commit, which if pushed to main will result in CI doing a full release run.

-` ./resources/scripts/bump_version.sh` can also be namespaced for other release channels. eg `./resources/scripts/bump_version.sh beta` will bump the version to a `beta` release on any changed crates.

 #### Transport Protocols and Architectures